Names for Jewish and Christian holy books

 This article distinguishes the various terms used to describe Jewish and Christian scripture.
 Several terms refer to the same material, although sometimes rearranged.

 Judaism

 The Hebrew Bible comprises the Torah (the five books of Moses), the Neviim (the books of the Prophets), and the Ketuvim (the "Writings").

+The Hebrew Bible is also known as the Tanakh, an acronym from the initial Hebrew letters of these three words; and as the Mikra, meaning "that which is read".